 Mental Wellness for People of Color: For the past several years, Dr. Sawyer has personally created and taught flexible programming for mental wellness and generational healing in people of color, primarily in collaboration with grassroots organizers, non-profit organizations, and employee resource groups within businesses.
 He uses his expertise in racial trauma and generational healing to put on wellness workshops, create digital curriculum to develop resilience against racism, facilitate growth-promoting discussion, and much more.

 Attention, Meditation, and Compassion: With 7 years of experience teaching and practicing attention, meditation, and compassion-based technology for 'engineering' joy and wellness, Dr. Sawyer is a well-practiced and embodied teacher.
 While also being grounded in a personal study of Eastern philosophy and ancient texts, Dr. Sawyer keeps these approaches culturally-authentic, all without sacrificing a need for practicality in the modern world.

-Using this skill-building approach, altering the wellness and inclusivity of organizations is made possible- especially given the many barriers to receiving psychotherapy.
-By becoming happier through skill-building in a non-threatening, educational, accessible way, people gain access to sustainable wellbeing, and they become more joyful, powerful, and compassionate.
+Using a skill-building approach, altering the wellness and inclusivity of organizations is made possible.
+By becoming happier and higher-performing through skill-building in a non-threatening, educational, accessible way, people gain access to sustainable wellbeing, and they become more joyful, powerful, and compassionate.